 The question now is how do we take the time to unplug from all of this constant communication for just a little bit in order to let our minds and souls recharge.

 The mission of Getaway is simply “Life, Balanced.”
-A lot of us are guilty of always trying to be successful, working hard, accomplishing as much as we can in a day all at the cost of exhausting our minds and body’s.
-How often do we stop with the work and just take time to take care of ourselves, our mind, body and spirit?
+A lot of us are guilty of always trying to be successful, working hard, and accomplishing as much as we can in a day all at the cost of exhausting our minds and bodies.
+How often do we stop with the work and just take time to take care of ourselves, our mind, body, and spirit?
 For most of us, not very often.

 The intention of Getaway is to take a trip with people that are special to you and to just spend time together.
 This can come in the form of hiking nearby trails, sitting around the campfire making s’mores, or being curled up in the tiny house and looking into the woods through the wall sized windows next to the beds.
 They even have a lock box ready for you to hide your phones in so that you can take a break from being connected to everything from your day to day.

 We chose our location because we are local to New England and planned a weekend outing in New Hampshire.
-After about a three hour drive we arrived to the Getaway site which was a short drive away from Epsom town center.
-The tiny houses are within walking distance of many trails in the Hart Town forest which promises for great hiking.
+After about a three-hour drive we arrived at the Getaway site which was a short drive away from Epsom town center.
+The tiny houses are within walking distance of many trails in the Hart Town forest which promises great hiking.

 We arrived at the snow covered road and slowly entered the one way lane eagerly in search of our Tiny House Victor (shown in the map to the left).

 On their site, they mention that their houses are named after the grandparents of the staff that works at each location which we thought to be really clever.
 After a short drive down the Linden trail, we arrived at our glorious single room tiny house.
 We parked the car in our private driveway and hopped out to check out our campsite and the house itself.